vvvvvjdy/SRA/README.md

 ![SiT+SRA samples](selected_samples.png)

 ### 💥1.News
 - **[2026.07.03]**  We investigate the underlying mechanism behind the evolution from SRA to Self-Flow, showing that the methodological improvement from SRA to Self-Flow, as well as the resulting performance gain, mainly stems from data augmentation.
-Furthermore, we propose Attention Separation as an additional form of data augmentation, the experimental results also demonstrate its effectiveness.
-See more [here](https://arxiv.org/abs/2607.02508).
+Furthermore, we propose Attention Separation as an additional form of data augmentation, the experimental results also demonstrate its effectiveness. ([Paper](https://arxiv.org/abs/2607.02508) | [Code](https://github.com/vvvvvjdy/SRA/tree/main/SiT-SRA_DTS_AS))
 - **[2026.02.23]** SRA 2 was accepted by CVPR 2026!
 No external encoder like REPA, also no external foward pass like SRA.
 Achieving convergence acceleration at an extremely low cost.
 See more [here](https://arxiv.org/abs/2601.17830).
 - **[2026.01.26]** SRA was accepted by ICLR 2026!
 - **[2025.07.11]** We updated the PCA visualization code in our paper!